JChristensen/DS3232RTC/ReadMe.txt

 --------------------------------------------------------------------------------
 The following example sketches are included with the DS3232RTC library:

-SetSerial -- Set the RTC from the Arduino serial monitor.
+SetSerial: Set the RTC from the Arduino serial monitor.
 Display date, time and temperature.

+tiny3232_KnockBang: Demonstrates interfacing an ATtiny45/85 to a DS3231 or DS3232 RTC.

 --------------------------------------------------------------------------------
 Similar to the DS1307RTC library, the DS3232RTC library instantiates an RTC